-Doxycycline is a synthetic tetracycline derivative that is the effector molecule for the Tet-On and Tet-Off® Systems.
-When bound by Dox, the Tet-On 3G protein undergoes a conformational change that allows it to bind to tet operator sequences located in the P{TRE3G} promoter (Figure 1).
-The Dox concentrations required for induction of Tet-On Systems are far below cytotoxic levels for either cell culture or transgenic studies, and Tet-On 3G responds to even lower concentrations than its predecessors (Zhou et al., 2006).
-Note that Tet-On Systems respond well only to doxycycline, and not to tetracycline (Gossen & Bujard, 1995).
+Doxycycline is a synthetic tetracycline derivative that is the effector molecule for all Tet-On and Tet-Off Systems.
+When bound by Dox, the Tet-On 3G protein undergoes a conformational change that allows it to bind to tet operator sequences located in the $P{\text{TRE3GS}}$ promoter (Figure 1).
+The Dox concentrations required for induction are far below cytotoxic levels for either cell culture or transgenic studies, and Tet-On 3G responds to even lower concentrations than its predecessors (Zhou et al., 2006).
+Note that Tet-On and Tet-One Systems respond well only to doxycycline, and not to tetracycline (Gossen & Bujard, 1995).
 The half-life of Dox in cell culture medium is 24 hr.
 To maintain continuous inducible GOI expression in cell culture, the medium should be replenished with Dox every 48 hr.